Core Concepts

 Next Steps

-- Defining Pipelines: Explore both the fluent API and class-based approaches for defining pipelines
+- Defining Pipelines: Explore both of fluent API and class-based approaches for defining pipelines

 - Pipeline: Learn about the executable instance of a pipeline